 - 1. The surveyed 3.5-meter depth contour.
 Note that in the cases where the 3.5-meter depth contour surrounds a feature (unless explicitly assigned as For Info Only, Section 7.3) disconnected from the contiguous mainland coastline (e.g., offshore islet or rock), the feature shall be investigated utilizing appropriate hydrographic techniques and included in the Final Feature File (Section 7.3). - 2.
-The line defined by the distance seaward from the observed MHW line1 which is equivalent to 0.8 millimeters at the scale of the largest scale nautical chart covering any portion of the survey area (e.g., for a 1:80,000 scale chart, this line would fall 64 meters seaward of the MHW line)2 - 3.
-The inshore limit of safe navigation for the survey vessel, as determined by the Chief-of-Party in consultation with his or her field personnel.
-If kelp, rocks, breakers, or other hazards make it unsafe to approach the coast to the limits specified in 1 and 2 above, the NALL shall be defined as the shoreward boundary of the area in which it is safe to survey.
+The line defined by the distance seaward from the observed MHW line which is equivalent to 0.8 millimeters at the scale of the largest scale nautical chart covering any portion of the survey area (e.g., for a 1:80,000 scale chart, this line would fall 64 meters seaward of the MHW line)

-1 For the purposes of this section "observed MHW line" means the approximate mean high water line estimated visually by the hydrographer from the survey launch.
+&lt;sup>1 For the purposes of this section "observed MHW line" means the approximate mean high water line estimated visually by the hydrographer from the survey launch.

-2 For surveys which cross a chart scale boundary (e.g., a portion of the survey area is covered at large scale while the remainder is covered at a smaller scale), the MHW offset for the entire survey shall be based on the largest scale chart covering any portion of the survey area.
+&lt;sup>2 For surveys which cross a chart scale boundary (e.g., a portion of the survey area is covered at large scale while the remainder is covered at a smaller scale), the MHW offset for the entire survey shall be based on the largest scale chart covering any portion of the survey area.
 (Contact the HSD/NSD Project Manager or COR for clarification.)
 Note that the chart scale referenced by this requirement is determined individually for each survey, not for an entire project, i.e., different surveys in the same project may have different maximum chart coverage scale, and thus different MHW offsets for the purpose of NALL determination.